Junmo-Qu/portfolio/dataviz4.md

 - Determine the content of the story and visualizations, as well as set up plots for the story.

 - Search and analyze the required data and information.
+Preliminary sketching based on data and the story.

 - Determine the tools to be used.

-- Preliminary sketching based on data and the story.

-- Conduct data visualization using Tableaus and Flourish.
+Conduct data visualization using Tableaus, Flourish, and Canva.

+- Develop the story outline and relevant components visually through the use of storyboards.
-- Conduct interviews and write the story.

-- Build the story with Shorthand.
+- Conduct interviews to test the storyboard and get feedback.
+Modify the storyboard based on interview insights and complete the entire story build with Shorthand.

-- Check content and references.
+- Check project's content and references.
+Come up with great ideas for the one-minute presentation and prepare the presentation.

+- Get critiques from others about the project and presentation.
+Optimize the project again.

 - Present and reflect.